 - Reports MUST be type-written.

-- Write the lab sections in this order, then rearrange and print before turning in to your instructor: Methods, Results, Introduction, Discussion, Conclusion, Abstract, and Title.
+- Write the lab sections in this order, then rearrange the sections into a cohesive report and print before turning in to your instructor: Procedure, Results, Introduction, Discussion, Conclusion, and Title Page.

 - Write in the 3rd person: